dioannidis/usbasp/README.md

 Pre-built avrdude 6.3 and 6.4, windows executables, if needed, is in the bin\avrdude-winusb directory.
 For avrdude v7 the official windows binary from [avrdudes/avrdude] uses libwinusb instead of libusb, which doesn't support composite devices as this firmware implements.
 Please use the unofficial build from [mcuee] repo.

+### UART GUI Client

+From release v0.7.0, the [libUSBUARTTerminal] supports this firmware's HID UART implementation.

 ### UART HID protocol

 > Note: There is a small 128 byte ring buffer for both Tx and Rx.
 That means you can use higher baud rates ( i.e. 115200 ) if the message length is smaller than 128 bytes and the transmit / receive interval is 160 ms or higher.